About the Library - Internet Policies

 - The Internet or the library’s computers and the library may not be used for any purpose, which violates local, state and/or federal laws.
 Unlawful use could result in the library taking legal action and the revocation of any Internet privileges.

-- Before patrons leave terminals, they are requested to log off their session.
+- Before patrons leave terminals, they are requested to exit their session.

-- If you are not a permanent resident or owner of real property in the SALS/MVLS service area you may use the Internet, however identification is required and a temporary library card may be issued at the time of use.
+If you are not a permanent resident or owner of real property in the SALS/MVLS service area you may use the Internet, however identification is required and a temporary computer pass may be issued at the time of use.
 Display of sexually graphic images is not permitted on any computer in the Library.

 - Wireless access is provided as a public service free of charge on an “as is” basis with no guarantee and no warranty; nor is the making of a connection guaranteed.